-And guess what?
-There are actually 10 Gift Ideas in this list so you’re sure to find something that works.
+There are 10 Gift Ideas in this list so you’re sure to find something that works.

 Anyone can follow the choreography in Insanity Max:30 and there’s no equipment required.

-If you decide to go with this idea make sure you invest in a heart rate monitor that has a chest strap.
-This style (with a chest strap) records the most accurate heart rate.
+If you decide to go with this idea I recommend a heart rate monitor that has a chest strap.

 It’s worth it to invest in a good set of dumbbells.
 The grip, shape, and covering on the weights all matters.